 In this stage, big responsibilities take place thus the adult must learn how to take control.
-The adult will be more concerned on how they can leave a mark on this world.
+The adult will be more concerned with how they can leave a mark on this world.
 A family and a great career is two of the most essential things an adult should have in this stage.
-Successful adults will feel accomplished, being cared while those who fail will feel stagnant and unprogressive.
+Successful adults will feel accomplished, being cared for while those who fail will feel stagnant and unprogressive.

 Significant Event: Work and Parenthood

 In the last stage of Erikson’s theory, a person will reflect on his or her life.
 He or She will question oneself if they have really lived their life to the fullest.
 Successful adults will feel wisdom, satisfaction, and integrity.
 Those who failed will feel regret and despair.

 Erikson’s theory gives us a framework for the development of our lifespan.
 It allows us to give importance to social relations in one’s life.
 Erikson’s theory left an important shift in the thinking of personality.